-Comfortable ride and upscale interior; abundant features for the money; good fuel economy for an SUV; smaller and more maneuverable than the typical SUV
+Comfortable ride and upscale interior; exceptional price point; strong fuel economy for an SUV

 What We Don’t

 The Encore is offered with two engine options.
-Most models come with a 138-horsepower 1.4-liter turbocharged 4-cylinder, which is mated to a standard 6-speed automatic transmission and offers front- or all-wheel drive.
-With this engine, the Encore returns 27 miles per gallon in the city, 33 mpg on the highway and 30 mpg in combined driving.
-Opting for all-wheel drive lowers those figures to 26 mpg city/31 mpg hwy/28 mpg combined.
+Most models come with a 138-hp 1.4-liter turbocharged 4-cylinder, which is mated to a standard 6-speed automatic and offers front- or all-wheel drive.
+Encore models equipped with this engine return 28 miles per gallon in the city and 34 mpg on the highway with 2-wheel drive or 26 mpg city/32 mpg hwy with all-wheel drive.

 Standard Features & Options

-The Encore comes in six trim levels.
-Base-level models are dubbed simply "Encore," while the remaining trims are the Preferred, Sport Touring, Preferred II, Essence and Premium.
+The Encore comes in five trim levels.
+Base-level models are dubbed simply Encore, while the remaining trims are Convenience, Leather, Sport Touring and Premium.

-Major Encore options include all-wheel drive and an Experience Buick option package that adds a navigation system, chrome alloy wheels and a power sunroof.
+Major Encore options include roof rails, all-wheel drive and an Experience Buick option package that adds a navigation system, chrome alloy wheels and a power sunroof.

 Behind the Wheel

-We also appreciate the Encore’s commanding driving position — especially considering its small size.
+We also appreciate the Encore’s commanding driving position — especially considering its compact-car roots.
 More importantly, it really does feel like a Buick.
-That means it offers a supple ride thanks to a soft, cushy suspension, and a supreme level of quiet due to an abundance of sound-quelling materials and a standard active noise-cancellation system.
-Most other SUVs this size are rather rough and loud affairs.
+That means it offers a supple ride thanks to soft, cushy suspension.
+No, the Encore isn’t a sports car around the corners — but we suspect most buyers would rather have the better ride.